flag Germany Germany: Tax system

 Main Allowable Deductions and Tax Credits

 In general, all expenses incurred in the course of business operations are deductible.
 Germany offers unilateral tax relief, allowing companies to credit foreign taxes paid up to the amount that is subject to domestic tax or to deduct foreign tax as a business expense.
 Net operating losses up to EUR 1 million can be carried back one year for corporation tax (for losses incurred between 2020-2023 the limit has been increased to EUR 10 million, in response to the COVID-19 crisis), but this provision does not apply to trade tax.
-Losses may be carried forward indefinitely up to EUR 1 million plus 60% of current income exceeding that amount.
-For net operating losses exceeding EUR 1 million, at least 40% of the taxable income is subject to taxation ("minimum taxation" principle).
+Losses can be carried forward indefinitely and deducted up to a total income of EUR 1 million without limitation.
+For losses exceeding this amount, the excess can be deducted up to 60% of the total income.
+However, from 2024 to 2027, this limit is temporarily increased, allowing excess losses to be deducted up to 70% of the total income.
 Deduction of net interest expense is generally limited to 30% tax EBITDA.

 Start-up and formation expenses are deductible.
 Bad debts incurred on business activity with unrelated parties are deductible if it is apparent that they are irrecoverable and all attempts to pursue the debt have failed or been abandoned.